wfcommons/WfFormat/README.md

 #### Machines Property

-The machines property lists all different machines that were used for workflow jobs execution.
+The machines property lists all different machines that were used for workflow tasks execution.
 It is composed of the following properties:

 - [ ] `system`: Machine system (`linux`, `macos`, `windows`).
 - [ ] `architecture`: Machine architecture (e.g., `x86_64`).